rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-colocation-customers.md

 #### When will the relocation take place?

-All colocation customers in J2 must vacate the suite by May 30, 2020.
+All colocation customers in J2 must vacate the suite by April 30, 2020.
 We will work with you to establish a suitable window for the move according to your requirements and the availability of any necessary Rackspace resources.